Resource for investigating brain disorders

 1. You will not attempt to establish the identity of or to make contact with any of the included human participants.
 This includes but is not limited to, genomic identification, facial recognition and 3D facial rendering.

-2. You will acknowledge the use of CALM-Brain data and data derived from CALM-Brain data when publicly presenting any results or algorithms that benefited from their use.
+2. You will acknowledge the use of CALM-Brain data and data derived from CALM-Brain datasets when publicly presenting any results or algorithms that benefited from their use.
 Papers, book chapters, books, posters, oral presentations, and all other printed and digital presentations of results derived from CALM-Brain data should contain the following:

 2. Citation: Until a journal article is available for the data resource, please cite the below reference.